-2.6.4 In the case of dissertations and theses, late submission may not be accepted, and a student who fails to submit on time, for whatever reason, shall have to submit for the next available submission deadline.
-The submission deadlines for dissertations and theses are 1 November (for March graduation) and 1 June (for September graduation) of every year.
-In the case of both master's and doctoral programmes at Cranefield College, a student must submit within three years of starting his or her programme to avoid having to reregister for the programme.
+2.6.4 In the case of dissertations/theses, late submission may not be accepted, and a student who fails to submit on time, for whatever reason, shall have to submit before the next submission deadline.
+The submission deadlines are 1 November (for March graduation) and 1 June (for September graduation) of every year.
+In the case of a mini-dissertation, students must submit within one year of completing the research proposal.
+In the case of a master's dissertation of limited scope, students must submit within eighteen months of completing the research proposal.
+In the case of doctoral theses, students are expected to submit within three years of registration, but may be afforded a fourth year if required (without needing to reregister).